Home Loan Qualifying- Plan For It

 Car loans are not counted as debt if you have 10 payments or fewer left.
 This means: do not worry about paying off a short-term car loan.
 You might want to make a few payments to get down to 11 months.
 Hint-hint.

 Now’s the time to ask for a raise!
 Family contributions might be an option too.
 Another option is to sell extra “stuff.”
 You may want to consider taking on a second job.

 Your goal is to get your income and savings at a level high enough to qualify for the home you want.
 To qualify for more, you need to make more money, put more money down or to reduce your debt.

 Saving For A Down Payment:

 Qualifying for a mortgage loan requires a down payment and closing costs.
-We can get creative asking the seller to add some costs onto the price of the home.
+We can get creative by asking the seller for money and adding to the price offered for the home.
 You can also pay an additional 1/4-1/2% in interest rate to cover closing costs.
 We can get creative – let’s strategize.